GLOSSARY

 Matrix

 The word matrix comes from mater, the Latin word for mother.
 A matrix can be almost any surface that accepts ink the same way each time it’s applied.
 The matrix is the source of prints; it holds and guides the ink.
-To make each impression – each individual print – the matrix is inked and printed onto a sheet of damp paper through tons of pressure from an etching press.
+To make each impression – each print – the matrix is inked and printed onto a sheet of damp paper through tons of pressure from an etching press.
 The image on the paper appears backwards (mirror image) from how it is in the matrix.
 In some types of printing, a press is unnecessary; hand pressure is enough – in relief printing, it’s common practice to use a baren to print.

 Monoprint